 Zoom Call Recap: Josh Christopher Excited For Many Reasons

-The No. 18 Arizona State men's basketball team is nearing the beginning of their season and they will have their work cut out for them right off the bat as they take on the the No. 2 Baylor Bears on November 25 in the annual Hall of Fame Tip-Off Tournament at the Mohegan Sun Resort & Casino in Connecticut.
+Arizona State Men's Basketball is nearing the beginning of their season and they will have their work cut out for them right off the bat as they take on the second-ranked Baylor Bears on November 25 in the annual Hall of Fame Tip-Off Tournament at the Mohegan Sun Resort & Casino in Connecticut.

 Reporters got a chance to sit down with true freshman and 2020 McDonald's All-American Josh Christopher on Monday, who looks forward to the challenge of playing some of the best teams in the country as the season begins.

 "A lot of times schools get early preseason games and they might play a mid-major or a low-major to get started," Christopher said.
 "No, let's go ahead and see what we're made of off the rip, so I think that's gonna be real fun for us."